Jesús Colón: Acclimating to New York City

 In 1917, when he was 16, Colón boarded the SS Carolina as a stowaway, hiding in a linen closet to secure passage.
-During the trip, a member of the crew found him and he was required to work in the ship’s kitchen as an employee.
+During the trip, a member of the crew found him and he was required to work in the ship's kitchen as an employee.
 Because of his hard work, the captain of the ship offered him a job to stay aboard the ship and earn 30 dollars a day.
 He did not accept the job and when the ship docked in Brooklyn, New York, in 1918, he never returned to the ship.

-Without much money, and not even a high school degree, Colón went to live with his older brother, Joaquin Colon, who was already residing in Brooklyn.
+Without much money, and not even a high school degree, Colón went to live with his older brother, Joaquín Colón-López, who was already residing in Brooklyn.
 He worked in various unskilled jobs, such as in different factories, as a dishwasher and waiter, as a postal clerk, and as a dockworker.
 As a result, he was able to observe the deplorable conditions of the working class of the time.

-When Colón arrived in New York, he often wrote letters to his fiancé Rufa "Concha" Concepción Fernández, who remained in Puerto Rico.
+When Colón arrived in New York, he often wrote letters to his fiancée Rufa "Concha" Concepción Fernández, who remained in Puerto Rico.
 Seven years after Colón arrived, Concha made her way to New York on January 29, 1925, and reunited with Colón.
 The two were subsequently married on December 31, 1925, and resided in Brooklyn.
 When Colón became politically active, she acted as his secretary.
 She then became politically active and assisted in the founding of various community organizations.
 According to The Colón Papers, she became the secretary of "la Liga Puertorriqueña e Hispana" (The Puerto Rican and Hispanic League), which fostered mutual aid in the collective struggle and solidarity with all Hispanics in New York City.
 Her work contributed to the growth and acculturation of the New York Puerto Rican community.
 During their marriage, Concha would travel to Puerto Rico while Colón remained in New York, and the two often communicated through letters.
 They were married for 32 years.